Merchant Company of Edinburgh: Early days

+Carola Young later Macaulay was a milliner trading in Edinburgh who paid an annual fee to the company.
+When she married in 1710 her husband, Archibald Macaulay, was allowed to join because he had married Carola.
+Carola continued to trade on her own behalf.

-Since 1365 the Merchants of the city had sold their goods at the Mercat Cross, but in 1760 a new building called the Royal Exchange was opened (intended to rival the Royal Exchange in London), designed to provide a new venue for the Merchants to meet.
+Since 1365 the merchants of the city had sold their goods at the Mercat Cross, but in 1760 a new building called the Royal Exchange was opened (intended to rival the Royal Exchange in London), designed to provide a new venue for the Merchants to meet.
 The Merchants however preferred to meet at the Mercat Cross, and continued to meet at the site even though the original Mercat Cross was demolished in 1756.

 The Merchant Company was founded in order to protect trading rights in the City of Edinburgh.
-In keeping with its Guild origins, as its members shared many common interests, it took an interest in the running of the city, covering such fields as taxation, postal services and the city's water supply.
+In keeping with its guild origins, as its members shared many common interests, it took an interest in the running of the city, covering such fields as taxation, postal services and the city's water supply.

-A further Royal Charter in 1777 amended provisions for the regulation of the Company's affairs, and it was reincorporated by the Edinburgh Merchant Company Act of 1898.
-In 1788, the Company moved to a new purpose built meeting hall at Hunter Square, near the Tron Church.
+A further royal charter in 1777 amended provisions for the regulation of the company's affairs, and it was reincorporated by the Edinburgh Merchant Company Act 1898 (61 & 62 Vict. c. xxii).
+In 1788, the company moved to a new purpose built meeting hall at Hunter Square, near the Tron Church.

 The company was also involved in educational and charitable work.
-As it grew in importance and repute, charitable trusts were often left to the Company to be administered.
-In this way the Company came to operate several hospital schools: the Merchant Maiden Hospital (now the Mary Erskine School), George Watson's Hospital (now George Watson's College), Daniel Stewart's Hospital (now part of Stewart's Melville College) and James Gillespie’s Hospital and Free School (now James Gillespie's High School, handed over to management of Edinburgh School Board in 1908).
+As it grew in importance and repute, charitable trusts were often left to the company to be administered.
+In this way the company came to operate several hospital schools: the Merchant Maiden Hospital (now the Mary Erskine School), George Watson's Hospital (now George Watson's College), Daniel Stewart's Hospital (now part of Stewart's Melville College) and James Gillespie’s Hospital and Free School (now James Gillespie's High School, handed over to management of Edinburgh School Board in 1908).